cmwillett/TheDigitalCookbook/SideItems/BakedAsparagus.md

 ---
 # Baked Asparagus

-### The Craig has made this many times.
+### Craig has made this many times.
 Love it!
-Although my pee stinks afterwards...
+Although our pee stinks afterwards...

 #### Ingredients
 - 1 bunch of asparagus spears, trimmed